randered/gateway/README.md

 2. **Public REST APIs**:
     - Provides two public REST APIs for external services with JSON and XML content types.
-    - On Request saves in Cache the latest rate from the Database.
+    - On Request saves in Cache the latest rate available for choosen currency from the Database.
-    - On Request saves in Cache the latest rates within 24h period.
+    - On Request saves in Cache the latest ratesavailable for choosen currency within 24h period.
+    - It uses that cached value for future requests.
     - Caches are getting deleted when new data its synchronized from Fixer.

 ### JSON API